PratimaGurav/vegans-journal/README.md

 ### Validation

-- [W3C Markup Validator](https://validator.w3.org/nu/)was used to validate every HTML page of the project to ensure there are no  syntax errors.
+- [W3C Markup Validator](https://validator.w3.org/nu/) was used to validate every HTML page of the project to ensure there are no  syntax errors.
   Results of the same can be found [Here](documentation/testing/html)

-- [PEP8](http://pep8online.com/)was used to validate python code.
+- [PEP8](http://pep8online.com/) was used to validate python code.
  Results of the same can be found [Here](documentation/testing/pep8)

-- [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)was used to validate CSS.
+- [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) was used to validate CSS.
   Results of the same can be found [Here](documentation/testing/css)